0x70b1a5/lugso/061_noun-cases-commands-negation.md

 ## Cases

 What is a _noun case_?
-In a metaphorical sense, it is the difference between "I" and "me".
+In a sense, it is the difference between "I" and "me".
 Unfortunately English does not have many exmaples of noun case.
 We typically use prepositions to communicate the things that noun cases communicate.
 "I go _to_ the store", versus "I go store`-ACC`" (accusative).

 In Lugso, various aspects of language are communicated with noun case.